 To add credibility to the senior citizen intern program, Jules must recruit an intern.
 She must lead by example and reluctantly agrees to take on Ben for six weeks.
 He’ll continue to wait for emails on his laptop while learning the business.
 Jules doesn’t take an initial interest in him, while his co-workers call him Mr. Congeniality.
-His co-workers include fellow intern Davis (Zack Pearlman), who is younger than he is.
+His co-workers include fellow intern Davis (Zack Pearlman), who is younger than him.
 He is an actual intern versus a senior intern.
-Also included in his crew are Jason (Adam DeVine – most recognizable as Andy from Modern Family as well as Bumper in the Pitch Perfect movies), Cameron (Andrew Rannells – television’s Girls), the overseer of the program, and Becky (Christina Scherer), Jules’ personal assistant.
-In the mix as well is Fiona (Rene Ruso – Nightcrawler, Outbreak).
+Also included in his crew are Jason (Adam DeVine – most recognizable as Andy from Modern Family as well as Bumper in the Pitch Perfect movies), Cameron (Andrew Rannells – television’s Girls), the overseer of the program, and Becky (Christina Scherer), Jules’ assistant.
+Fiona (Rene Russo – Nightcrawler, Outbreak) is also in the mix.

 At some point, the movie shifts from being a straight-up fun comedy (maybe a much less raunchy The Internship) to something that has a bit more substance.
 I don’t mind a comedy with sentimental value, but I don’t necessarily like it when there is a change in tone.
 And there certainly was one here.
-This was probably to be expected given the movie was directed by Myers.
+This was probably to be expected, given that Myers directed the movie.
 Some of her previous directorial efforts followed a similar format.
 Whether it be The Holiday, Something’s Gotta Give, What a Woman Wants, or The Parent Trap, there is always that element of nostalgia where the film needs to be wrapped up in a nice little ball.
 In this case, About the Fit wants Jules to bring a CEO to the company.
 Jules has gotten the company to where it is, but everyone knows that she needs to take a step back to get more of a balance in her life.
-Reluctantly she agrees to entertain the idea and goes to various businesses (not sure why they don’t come to her) to interview potentials.
+Reluctantly, she agrees to entertain the idea and goes to various businesses (unsure why they don’t come to her) to interview potential candidates.
 Through a series of events, Jules and Ben are brought closer together.
-He begins to take on more or more duties, both professionally and on a friendship level.
-The respect that he offered her from the moment they met is finally reciprocated.
+He begins to take on more and more duties, both professionally and on a friendship level.
+The respect he offered her from the moment they met is finally reciprocated.

-This film was a little under-appreciated, having a slightly better score on Rotten Tomatoes (though 76% of audiences liked it).
-However, its $76 million at the box office was very good.
-If you like the movies of Myers, there’s no reason to think you won’t like it.
+This film was underappreciated, having a slightly better score on Rotten Tomatoes (though 76% of audiences liked it).
+However, the $76 million at the box office was very good.
+If you like Myers’ movies, there’s no reason to think you won’t like them.
 De Niro fans should see it.
 I say this is your loss.
 He can play a bad guy and anyone, but he can also play a very likable character.
 His performance in The Intern will remind you of your grandfather, even if he’s not with us.

 Character Development 9/10 (these characters do grow…always harder to establish in a comedy than a drama)